 An adaptive plan is impact-focussed.
 Thresholds are based on the impact of the event, not the scale of the event.
-The occurrence of a 1% Annual Exceedance Probability flood is not a threshold.
+For example, the occurrence of a 1% Annual Exceedance Probability flood is not a threshold.
 The threshold may be that 10 properties are flooded within a set timeframe.